What is insomnia?

 Certain physical illnesses, such as problems of low blood sugar, iron deficiencies, thyroid diseases, respiratory diseases, (snoring, sleep apnea or asthma). etc. affect sleep.
 The physical pain caused by some diseases, especially of rheumatic nature, or the medicines used to treat them, can make sleeping a very difficult task.

 Often insomnia remedies are solved with simple measures (See details of ” How to sleep better” in the listing above)

 If the problem becomes chronic and does not improve, after applying such appropriate remedies, you should visit the specialist who will make a study of the actual causes and will establish the appropriate treatment.

-More information about insomnia and its natural treatment.
+More information about insomnia.

 Characteristics of insomnia